-d Vehicle king Zone ^{2,3} Typical
+Shared Vehicle and Parking Zone Typical

-With Curb and Gutter With Shoulder 4 Sidewalk Zone5 Green Zone ^{5,6} Shoulder ^{4,7} Right- of-Way 8
+With Curb and Gutter With Shoulder Sidewalk Zone5 Green Zone Shoulder Right- of-Way

 Residential Narrow 24' 20' 5' 4' 6' 47'

 Residential Medium 27' 26' 5' 4' 6' 50'

 Residential Wide 35' not permitted 6' 4' not permitted 60'

-Notes:
+Notes

 - 1. All dimensions are minimum widths. - 2.
-Measured from back-of-curb (BOC) to BOC for curb and gutter sections and from edge of pavement(EOP) to EOP for shoulder sections. - 3.
+Measured from back-of-curb (BOC) to BOC for curb and gutter sections and from edge of pavement (EOP) to EOP for shoulder sections. - 3.
 A median is typically not appropriate, but may be allowable if approved by the TRC. - 4.
 A shoulder may be permitted only with TRC approval. - 5.
-Where unique physical constraints prevent a green zone at least four feet wide, and with TRC approval, the sidewalk may be placed at the back-of-curb, provided that the minimum width of thesidewalk shall be increased by one foot and only standard curb and gutter shall be allowed. - $6. \quad \text{Where street trees are provided, the green zone must be at least seven feet.} \\$ - 7.
+Where unique physical constraints prevent a green zone at least four feet wide, and with TRC approval, the sidewalk may be placed at the back-of-curb, provided that the minimum width of the sidewalk shall be increased by one foot and only standard curb and gutter shall be allowed. - 6.
+Where street trees are provided, the green zone must be at least seven feet. - 7.
 Shoulder zone typically has grass.
-Width may be reduced to four feet with TRC approval for uniquephysical constraints, provided that the green zone is seven feet wide. - 8.
+Width may be reduced to four feet with TRC approval for unique physical constraints, provided that the green zone is seven feet wide. - 8.
 The right-of-way width may be reduced, with TRC approval, if the sidewalk is to be located in a sidewalk and utility easement, and may be increased if wider or additional roadway elements are provided, such as street trees, a median or wide swale. - 9.
 Maximum grade shall be 8%.